Our Approach

 What we do specifically

-Against poverty, for climate protection: In cooperation with the Neumann Kaffee Gruppe (NKG) and SNV Netherlands Development Organisation, Tchibo is establishing projects in Vietnam to build competencies for local smallholder farmers.
+Competence trainings for farmers :Against poverty, for climate protection: In cooperation with the Neumann Kaffee Gruppe (NKG) and SNV Netherlands Development Organisation, Tchibo is establishing projects in Vietnam to build competencies for local smallholder farmers.
 A total of 12,000 coffee farms in Vietnam will benefit from the trainings over the entire project period.
 The overarching goals of the joint project are: to contribute to income increase, to promote the conscious and responsible use of agrochemicals, to reduce harmful emissions and to minimize the water footprint on site.
 In trainings on topics such as Good Agriculture Practices (GAP), occupational safety, the use of toxic agrochemicals and possible alternatives, knowledge about fertilizers, Good Farming, cost management or accounting, the farmers learn how to make coffee cultivation as ecological and profitable as possible.

-The trainings are designed in such a way that knowledge is imparted both with theoretical teaching materials and in the form of practical modules.
+Theory meets practice: The trainings are designed in such a way that knowledge is imparted both with theoretical teaching materials and in the form of practical modules.
 For this purpose, there are a total of 60 model farms where optimal conditions for coffee cultivation are illustrated.
 In addition, interaction and learning with and from each other play an important role.
 The farmers are consciously strongly involved in the trainings.
 This way, their experiences and feedback also flow into the cooperation and a relationship of trust between the participants and the trainers is established.
 The trainings are intended for the whole family and take place at times of the day when as many people as possible can benefit and especially women and young people can participate.

-In a feasibility study in cooperation with the consulting company dss+, Tchibo is testing the use of pyrolysis ovens on coffee farms.
-Since January 2022 and until December 2024, the machines are being provided on 20 test farms.
-With the ovens, the farmers can produce their own biochar from organic waste such as coffee shells and tree cuttings.
+Production of biochar for better soils: In a feasibility study in cooperation with the consulting company dss+, Tchibo is testing the use of pyrolysis ovens on coffee farms.
+Since January 2022, the machines were provided on 20 test farms.
+With the ovens, the farmers could produce their own biochar from organic waste such as husk and pruning materials.
 This can then be mixed into the soil as a carrier for fertilizers or compost and contributes significantly to soil improvement.
+The conclusions of biochar production on small holder farms as well as field trials that is conducted at WASI will be foundational for future perspectives of biochar implementation, not only to reduce GHG emissions of coffee but also to increase the resilience of the supply chain versus climate change and increases the benefits for farmers.

 Partnerships and collaboration on equal terms